Two-Stage Penalized Regression Screening to Detect Biomarker-Treatment Interactions in Randomized Clinical Trials: Results

 \subsection{Data Applications}

 In addition to validating our methods through simulations, we exemplified our approaches in two real data applications.

-Our first application was to data from the randomized controlled trial START \citep{fonagy2018multisystemic}, which is composed of $684$ participants aged from $11$ to $17$ with antisocial behavior, half of whom were treated with management as usual (the control arm) and the rest were treated with multisystemic therapy followed by management as usual (the treatment arm).
+We first applied our approaches to data from the randomized controlled trial START \citep{fonagy2020multisystemic}, which is composed of $684$ participants aged from $11$ to $17$ with antisocial behavior, half of whom were treated with management as usual (the control arm) and the rest were treated with multisystemic therapy followed by management as usual (the treatment arm).
 We used a secondary outcome of this trial, the $18$ months' follow-up outcome from Inventory of Callous and Unemotional Traits, as the continuous outcome and applied our interaction testing procedures to detect covariates having interactions with the treatment.
 We excluded covariates with more than $10\%$ missing data and used mean imputation to replace missing values for covariates with less than $10\%$ missing data.
-As a result, $75$ covariates (demographics, baseline questionnaires, offending history and psychiatric diagnoses) were included in the analysis.
-Correlation among these covariates is generally low (a correlation plot is provided in the supplementary material).
+As a result, $75$ covariates were included in the analysis.
+Correlation among these covariates is generally low (a correlation plot is provided in Web Appendix F).

-We performed all the four screening procedures described in the previous section with a significance level of $\overline{\alpha} = 0.05$ and did not find any significant interactions.
-Table~\ref{tb:biomarkersScreening} lists the top covariates output by the univariate screening and ridge screening procedures.
-It is shown that the selected covariates from these two procedures are similar in this data set where covariates have low correlation.
+We performed all four screening procedures described in the previous section with a significance level of $\overline{\alpha} = 0.05$ and did not find any significant interactions.
+The top covariates from each of the univariate screening and ridge screening procedures are presented in Table~\ref{tb:biomarkersScreening}, which shows that the selected covariates from these two procedures are similar in this data set where covariates have low correlation.

-In the second application with binary outcomes, we applied our approaches to detect biomarkers of steroid response in the treatment of alcoholic hepatitis (STOPAH trial) \citep{thursz2015prednisolone}.
-The dataset consists of $1,068$ subjects.
-In this $2 \times 2$ factorial trial, each patient was randomized twice: the first randomization was between with and without prednisolone ($534 : 534$) and the second was between with and without pentoxifylline ($537 : 531$). $28$-day mortality was used as the binary response endpoint.
-We excluded biomarkers with more than $10\%$ missing data and used mean imputation to replace missing values for biomarkers with less than $10\%$ missing data.
-As a result, $40$ covariates (a small number of which were demographic variables) were included in the analysis for detecting interaction with treatment.
-There exists substantial correlation among these biomarkers (a correlation plot is provided in the supplementary material).